LOVE FULFILLS THE LAW

 “Do not let your hearts be troubled.
 You believe in God; believe also in me.
 My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
 And if I go and prepare a place for you, I will come back and take you to be with me where I am.
 You know the way to the place I am going.”
 John 14:1-4.

 Wedding talk!
 We are no longer married to the law.
 Jesus killed it by His death on the cross.
 We have a new fiancé and are already legally bound to Him by our faith in Him and what He did to break the law’s hold on us.
 It no longer has authority over us.
-We are not under condemnation because the debt has been paid.
+We are no longer under condemnation because the debt has been paid.

 When the law comes knocking and demanding obedience to it, we are free to ignore its demands because we are dead to it and alive to our new master.
 “But,” you ask, “doesn’t that mean that we can live as we like?”
 No, it doesn’t because we are not free from all authority.
 We have changed allegiance and are now under a new master – espoused to a new husband.
-He also has a law we must obey – but obedience to His law is not to make us acceptable but we obey Him because we love Him and are already acceptable to Him.
+He also has a law we must obey – but His law is not to make us acceptable but we obey Him because we love Him and are already acceptable to Him.

 His law is simple.
 It is the law of love.
 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”
 John 13:34.